 The team still delivers a Product Increment but smoothes out the delivery to minimize the inventory of deliverables that are Done but awaiting deployment, and puts urgent deployments immediately in effect.

 AT&T used to ship its main software content (called a generic release) on a periodic basis.
 The company deployed emergency fixes on demand as broadcast warning messages (BWMs) that comprised incremental patches.
-Facebook ships at least daily, and often twice daily ().
+According to a 2012 article, Facebook ships at least daily, and often twice daily ().
+More recent articles note that they ship every few hours.
 The Finnish legalized gambling company Ålands Penningautomatförening (PAF) has an aggressive and disciplined release structure that can turn around changes in hours to respond to market changes (related to Jim Coplien by Ari Tanninen, 18 April 2011).

 Key to the success of all of these approaches was that they incurred low per-delivery cost.
-In all of these cases the enterprise minimized the overhead of incremental delivery cost with relentless kaizen over time.
+In all of these cases the enterprise minimized the overhead of incremental delivery cost with relentless improvement (see Kaizen and Kaikaku) over time.
 When transitioning to ad-hoc delivery schedules, pay attention to velocity (see Notes on Velocity) and other indicators of value such as absence of defects or customer satisfaction, and manage the tradeoffs between uninterrupted development flow and immediacy of feature delivery.

 Delivering to the market during the Production Episode opens the door for feedback about that partial increment.
 End users and customers may come to expect the same attentiveness for a Responsive Delivery as they do for a regular delivery at the end of the Sprint.
 That raises the specter of a full-blown Sprint Review for each partial increment, with prospects for compounded feedback in response to every interim change.
 Giving priority to such changes takes ever-increasing time away from working on the original Sprint Backlog and Sprint Goal.
 It may place either in jeopardy.
 The Product Owner should intercept these interactions and protect the rest of the team from disruption.
 In most cases, the team should defer discussions about feedback on partial increments to the Sprint Review.
 The only potential exception to this rule is a business-affecting defect in a previously delivered Product Increment that affects the end user’s day-to-day operations.
 If an emergent requirement becomes apparent as a result of delivering a partial increment, the Product Owner might consider invoking Emergency Procedure.